Meru National Park

 This was the wilderness into which George & Joy Adamson released Elsa the lioness, creating the much-loved film Born Free.
+The Meru National Park is one of the wildest areas in Kenya offering amazing wildlife.

 - When to visit the park: June - October (warmer - preferred), January - March (hottest season)